matthewb66/bd_scan_yocto/README.md

 ### PREREQUISITES

-1. Must be run on Linux
+1. Script must be run on Linux.

 1. Python 3 must be installed.

-1. A supported Yocto environment is required.
+1. A Yocto build environment is required.

-1. The Yocto project must have been pre-built with a `license.manifest` file generated by the build.
-Downloaded package archives should be retained in the download folder and rpm packages in the rpm cache folder.
+1. The Yocto project must have been pre-built with a `license.manifest` file generated by the build and the downloaded original package archives available in the download folder (usually `poky/build/downloads`) and rpm packages in the rpm cache folder.

 1. Black Duck server credentials (URL and API token) are required.